circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ```
 Notes:
 - Round `0` is always started by an external module.
 Subsequent rounds are started by the driver when the Round State Machine indicates it via the `NewRound` message.
 - A proposal event must include a proposal and a `valid` flag indicating if the proposal is valid.
 The proposal must be complete, i.e. it must contain a complete value or an identifier of the value (`id(v)`).
-If the value is sent by the proposer in multiple parts, it is the responsibility of the consensus environment to collect and verify all the parts and the proposal message in order to create a complete proposal and the validity flag.
+If the value is sent by the proposer in multiple parts, it is the responsibility of the Builder/Proposal modules to collect and verify all the parts and the proposal message in order to create a complete proposal and the validity flag.
 - `Vote` can be a `Prevote` or `Precommit` vote.
 - The driver interacts with the host system to start timers and expects to receive timeout events for the timers that it started and have fired.
 The timeouts can be:
 ```